Change-Point Analysis of Time Series with Evolutionary Spectra: Introduction

 The problem of discriminating discontinuities from a continuous evolution in a nonparametric framework has received relatively less attention than the classical change-point problem with a few exceptions {[}\citet{muller:92}, \citet{spokoiny:98}, \citet{muller/stadtmuller:99}, \citet{wu/zhao:07} and \citet{bibinger/jirak/vetter:16}{]}.
-These focused on nonparametric regression and high-frequency volatility, and considered time domain methods while we consider frequency domain methods.
-This adds a difficulty in that, e.g., the search for a break or smooth change has to run over two dimensions, the time and frequency indices at which the change-point occurs.
+These focused on nonparametric regression and high-frequency volatility, and considered time-domain methods while we consider frequency-domain methods.
+This adds a difficulty in that, e.g., the search for a break or smooth change has to run over two dimensions, the time and frequency indices.
 Our test statistics are the maximum of local two-sample $t$-tests based on the local smoothed periodogram.
-We construct statistics that allows the researcher to test for a change-point in the spectrum at a prespecified frequency and others that allow to detect a break in the spectrum without prior knowledge about the frequencies.
+We construct statistics that allow the researcher to test for a change-point in the spectrum at a prespecified frequency and others that allow to detect a break in the spectrum without prior knowledge about the frequencies.
 These test statistics can detect both discontinuous and smooth changes, and therefore are useful for both inference problems discussed above.
 The asymptotic null distribution follows an extreme value distribution.
 In order to derive this result, we first establish several asymptotic results, including bounds for higher-order cumulants and spectra of locally stationary processes.
-These results are complementary to some in \citet{dahlhaus:96}, \citet{panaretos/tavakoli:13}, \citet{aue/vandelft:2020} and \citet{casini_hac}, and extend some classical frequency domain results for stationary processes {[}see, e.g., \citet{brillinger:75}{]} to locally stationary processes.
+These results are complementary to some in \citet{dahlhaus:96}, \citet{paparoditis:2009}, \citet{panaretos/tavakoli:13}, \citet{aue/vandelft:2020} and \citet{casini_hac}, and extend some classical frequency-domain results for stationary processes {[}e.g., \citet{brillinger:75}{]} to locally stationary processes.